jjavier-bm/LamAnalysis/README.md

 - A ``FORTRAN`` file that generates LAMMPS scripts and LAMMPS data files.
 - A ``FORTRAN`` file for structural analysis.
 - A ``FORTRAN`` file for dynamical analysis.
+- A ``Python`` script to remove duplicated configurations from linear trajectories and create a single long log trajectory from 100 shorter log trajectories.
 - A series of LAMMPS scripts

 ## Cite this work